Blood-Moon-Interactive/website/PROJECT_CONTEXT_PROMPT.md

 3. Behavior counts are displayed for each category
 4. Tutorial availability is indicated with play icons

+### When Creating Articles
+1. Use the `GAME_DESIGN_TEMPLATE_GUIDE.md` for structure and formatting
+2. Follow the template's 13 required content sections
+3. Include custom CSS styling for concept-specific visual elements
+4. Add entry to `articles.json` for proper integration
+5. Test the page after creation for functionality and responsiveness

+### When Using Content Generation Tools
+1. Use `generate_article.py` for Python-based article generation
+2. Use `generate-article.js` for JavaScript-based generation
+3. Follow the `ARTICLE_INTEGRATION_GUIDE.md` for proper integration
+4. Ensure generated content follows the established template structure

 ## Common Tasks
 - Adding new behaviors to categories
 - Updating behavior documentation